-A comprehensive search included a major electronic search of the following databases: Cochrane Central Register of Controlled Trials (CENTRAL) (2018, Issue 1), MEDLINE (via Ovid) and Embase (via Ovid); handsearching of conference proceedings; checking of references of included studies; use of the 'related citation' feature in PubMed; and a search for ongoing studies.
-This update of the systematic review was based on the findings of a literature search conducted on 14 January 2018.
+We performed a comprehensive search in the following major databases: Cochrane Central Register of Controlled Trials (CENTRAL), MEDLINE (via Ovid) and Embase (via Ovid).
+We also handsearched conference proceedings, checked references of included studies, and searched for ongoing studies.
+This update of the systematic review is based on the findings of a literature search conducted on 14 August 2021.

-Using a standardized form, we extracted data in duplicate on study design, participants, interventions outcomes of interest, and risk of bias.
-Outcomes of interested included all-cause mortality, symptomatic VTE, major bleeding, minor bleeding, postphlebitic syndrome, quality of life, and thrombocytopenia.
+Using a standardised form, we extracted data – in duplicate – on study design, participants, interventions, outcomes of interest, and risk of bias.
+Outcomes of interest included all-cause mortality, symptomatic VTE, major bleeding, minor bleeding, postphlebitic syndrome, quality of life, and thrombocytopenia.
 We assessed the certainty of evidence for each outcome using the GRADE approach.

 Of 11,484 identified citations, 3073 were unique citations and 15 RCTs fulfilled the eligibility criteria, none of which were identified in the latest search.
 These trials enrolled 1615 participants with cancer and VTE: 13 compared LMWH with UFH; one compared fondaparinux with UFH and LMWH; and one compared dalteparin with tinzaparin, two different types of low molecular weight heparin.